revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Data JDBC & JPA.md

 <blockquote markdown="1">

 - Calling the `save` method to update an object inside a transactional method is not mandatory.
 - When we use the `findById` method to retrieve an entity within a transactional method, the returned entity is managed by the persistence provider.
 - Hence, any change to that entity will be automatically persisted in the database, regardless of whether we are invoking the save method inside a transactional method.
 </blockquote>

 </details>

 ---
-8. What is the use of `@Query` annotation in Spring Data?
+8.What is the use of `@Query` annotation in Spring Data?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)